Edit

 Important

-The guidance is backed by an example implementation that includes deployment steps for this basic end-to-end chat implementation.
-You can use this implementation as a foundation for your POC to experience working with chat applications that use Azure OpenAI.
+An example implementation supports this guidance.
+It includes deployment steps for a basic end-to-end chat implementation.
+You can use this implementation as a foundation for your POC to work with chat applications that use Azure AI Foundry agents.

 Architecture